 - Varnish, a combination of resin, solvent, and drying oil, gives a hard-shell finish that resists scratches without yellowing.
 To waterproof wood that will be placed outdoors, choose marine varnish, which contains UV absorbers to resist sun damage.
 For interior use on end tables and coffee tables, spar varnish is a good choice to resist pesky cup rings.
 Clean brushes with turpentine or mineral spirits.

 • Lacquer, a mixture of dissolved tree resin or synthetic resin in alcohol, is the sealant of choice for indoor hardwood furniture.
-While it can develop a yellowish tinge over time that’s considered unattractive on lighter woods, on deep-toned wood lacquer brings out a rich, warm finish that’s uniquely scratch resistant.
+While it can develop a yellowish tinge over time that’s considered unattractive on lighter woods, lacquer brings out a rich, warm, and uniquely scratch-resistant finish on deep-toned wood.
 It’s available in a variety of sheen choices, and can be thinned with lacquer thinner.
 For optimum results, apply lacquer in multiple light coats.
 Note: Lacquer emits off strong fumes, so ventilation is absolutely essential; work outdoors or open windows and use fans.